 - Demo Purposes.
 You may want to use a WordPress site for demo purposes, such as educational or training seminars and workshops, sales presentations of your products, etc.

-How To Block Your WordPress Site From Search Engines – Tutorial
+How To Block WordPress From Search Engines – Tutorial

 There are various methods you can use to prevent search engines from indexing your site.